shangmacun/homebrew-remote-peer/README.md

 This will deploy a remote peer in your K8S cluster, connecting to the main blockchain network.

-## Defaults

-* Remote Peer Name: **rpeer1** - You can change by browsing through the scripts and change REMOTE_PEER_NAME parameter
-* Hyperledger Fabric Version: `1.4.0` - In conformance to the HF version of IBM Blockchain Platform v2.0
-* Default Service Type: `NodePort` - So that it can be deployed into free clusters or Minikube
-* MSP Name: org1msp
-* Peer Org Admin Name: **Org1OrgAdmin** - You can change by browsing through the scripts and change ORGADMIN_NAME parameter
-* Channel Name: channel1

-The above default settings can be changed by altering [remote-peer-values.yaml](remote-peer-values.yaml) file

 ## Prerequisities

-### Main Blockchain network

-You should have done the following:

-* Registered the remote peer to the Peer Org's CA (enrollment will be done via provided scripts)
-* Registered the remote peer to the Peer Org's TLS CA (Note that IBPv2 runs a separate TLS CA)
-* Created a channel, joined a peer to that channel, installed and instantiated a chaincode - [Sample Chaincode](chaincode/chaincode1@1.cds).
-IBPv2 accepts .cds chaincode files through its GUI.

 ### Kubernetes and Helm